Hilver/reACTlogic/readme.md

 Type: `HTML Element`

-An element of which rect is counted.
+An tag element of which rect is counted.
 Properties describing the overall border-box in pixels.
 Properties other than `width` and `height` are relative to the top-left o the viewport.
 (More info here.)[https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect]

 #### **Usage**